Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Hawk-Dove game

-In the $\beta \xrightarrow{} 0$ limit, average payoff is zero.
-From Eq.~(\ref{transformedChickenmatrix}) this is nothing but the average of payoffs of \textit{(Hawk,Hawk), (Hawk,Dove), (Dove,Hawk)} and \textit{(Dove,Dove)} strategies: $\frac{(r-s)/2+r/2-r/2+(s-r)/2}{4}=0$.
-This happens because at $\beta \xrightarrow{} 0$ all strategy pairs become equiprobable due to complete randomization in the players' choice of strategy.
+The average payoff is zero in the $\beta \xrightarrow{} 0$ limit.
+From Eq.~(\ref{transformedChickenmatrix}), this is nothing but the average of payoffs of \textit{(Hawk, Hawk), (Hawk, Dove), (Dove, Hawk)} and \textit{(Dove, Dove)} strategies: $\frac{(r-s)/2+r/2-r/2+(s-r)/2}{4}=0$.
+It happens because, at $\beta \xrightarrow{} 0$, all strategy pairs become equiprobable due to complete randomization in the players' choice of strategy.
 In terms of original game payoffs (see Eq.~(\ref{chickengamematrix})), an average of all strategy pairs gives,

-Now we proceed to find average payoff per player in zero noise, i.e., no randomness in the choice of strategy ( $\beta \xrightarrow{} \infty$), limit.
-We do this because noise (or, temperature) inherently randomizes strategy of each player and for zero noise (or, zero temperature) there is no randomization.
-Calculating average payoff per player in zero noise limit and comparing it to Nash equilibrium payoff of $2$-player $2$-strategy game, we will get an idea about how accurately NE mapping predicts equilibrium behaviour of players for zero noise.
+Now we proceed to find the average payoff per player in zero noise, i.e., no randomness in the choice of strategy ( $\beta \xrightarrow{} \infty$), limit.
+We do this because noise inherently randomizes each player's strategy, and there is no randomization for zero noise.
+Calculating the average payoff per player in zero noise limit and comparing it to Nash equilibrium payoff of $2$-player $2$-strategy game, we will get an idea about how accurately NE mapping predicts the equilibrium behaviour of players for zero noise.
 Since, payoffs $s>r>0$, taking zero noise (or, $\beta \xrightarrow{} \infty$) limit in Eq.~(\ref{Chickengameaveragepayoff}), gives

-Examining this, we can see that average payoff per player in zero noise (i.e., $\beta \xrightarrow{} \infty$) limit is average of payoffs for strategies $(Hawk,Dove)$ and $(Dove,Hawk)$ respectively in the transformed payoff matrix $U'$ of Eq.~(\ref{transformedChickenmatrix}), i.e., $\frac{r/2+(s-r)/2}{2}=\frac{s}{4}$.
-Both of these strategy pairs are pure strategy Nash equilibrium for Hawk-Dove game.
-Average payoff for strategies $(Hawk, Dove)$ and $(Dove, Hawk)$ in terms of original game payoffs (see, Eq.~(\ref{chickengamematrix})), is
+Examining this, we can see that the average payoff per player in zero noise (i.e., $\beta \xrightarrow{} \infty$) limit is average of payoffs for strategies $(Hawk, Dove)$ and $(Dove, Hawk)$ respectively in the transformed payoff matrix $U'$ of Eq.~(\ref{transformedChickenmatrix}), i.e., $\frac{r/2+(s-r)/2}{2}=\frac{s}{4}$.
+These strategy pairs are pure strategy Nash equilibrium for the Hawk-Dove game.
+The average payoff for strategies $(Hawk, Dove)$ and $(Dove, Hawk)$ in terms of original game payoffs (see, Eq.~(\ref{chickengamematrix})), is

-This gives us a picture of Hawk-Dove game in thermodynamic limit wherein players alternate between $Hawk$ and $Dove$ strategies.
-This is also consistent with game magnetisation in zero noise (or, $\beta \xrightarrow{} \infty$) limit vanishing due to half the number of players choosing $Dove$ while other half chooses $Hawk$.
+It gives us a picture of the Hawk-Dove game in thermodynamic limit wherein players alternate between $Hawk$ and $Dove$ strategies.
+It is also consistent with game magnetization in zero noise (or, $\beta \xrightarrow{} \infty$) limit vanishing due to half the number of players choosing $Dove$ while the other half chooses $Hawk$.